-"multi-function asset guidelines" means the guidelines published by the Authority under the Code.
+"multi-function asset guideline" means the guideline published by the Authority under the Code.

 "multi-function asset policy" means a policy in an access arrangement under the Code.

 "multi-function asset principles" means the principles under the Code.

 "net benefit" means a net benefit (measured in present value terms to the extent that it is possible to do so) to those who generate, transport and consume electricity in (as the case may be):